CharredPicks

 Essential Grilling Equipment and Setup

 You don't need expensive equipment to grill great burgers, but having the right basic tools makes everything easier.
 A good instant-read thermometer changed my burger game completely.
-I use a Thermapen, though any accurate digital thermometer works fine.
+The Lavatools Javelin® PRO Classic Ultra is my go-to for quick temp checks, though any accurate digital thermometer works fine.

-If you're using charcoal (which I prefer for the superior flavor), set up a two-zone fire.
-Pile your coals on one side for direct high heat, leaving the other side cooler for indirect cooking.
+If you're using charcoal (which I prefer for the superior flavor), you'll want to get your coals started properly.
+I swear by the Weber Rapidfire Chimney Starter for Use With Charcoal Grills, it's only $13 and lights charcoal faster than any other method I've tried.
+Set up a two-zone fire by piling your coals on one side for direct high heat, leaving the other side cooler for indirect cooking.
 This setup gives you options if your burgers are cooking too fast or if you need to move them away from flare-ups.
-Check out our guide on the best charcoal grills for beginners if you're still shopping for equipment.

 Temperature Control and Timing